Prof. Belize Lane, Associate Professor, Water Program Head

 Yesica Leon, MS Civil Engineering, Hydrology

 Yesica received her BS in Agricultural Engineering in Lima, Peru in 2015.
 Since then, she has worked as a hydrologist for numerous engineering consulting firms in Lima.
-Yesica is developing a time series tool for extracting functional components of the flow regime from stream gauges to quantify hydrologic alteration in large complex hydroscapes.
+Yesica developed a time series tool for extracting functional components of the flow regime from stream gauges to quantify hydrologic alteration in large complex hydroscapes.
 She is interested in the role of water management objectives and climate change in river functioning.

 Jesse Rowles, MS Civil Engineering - Hydrology (2020)